Local government and First Nations relations

 Examples of working together can be found in CivicInfo BC’s library.

-The Community to Community Program (C2C) is a funding program for local governments and First Nations to discuss common issues, challenges and mutual opportunities for the benefit of their communities.
+The Community to Community Program (C2C) is a funding initiative for local governments and First Nations to discuss common issues, challenges and mutual opportunities for the benefit of their communities.
 As well as advancing reconciliation and relationship building, the C2C Program can fund the development of agreements (such as protocols, MOUs, service agreements, joint plans, and strategies).
 The C2C Program can also fund the joint review of existing bylaws and/or policies, or the development of recommendations for new or amended bylaws and/or policies.

 Provincial statutory approvals